stupns/recipe-app-api/Documentation/Build Recipe Api.md

         self.assertEqual(res.status_code, status.HTTP_200_OK)
         self.assertEqual(res.data, serializer.data)
 ```
-Key Points:
+**Key Points:**
-create_recipe: A helper function to create sample recipes.
+- create_recipe: A helper function to create sample recipes.
-PublicRecipeAPITests: Tests to ensure that unauthenticated requests are not allowed.
+- **`PublicRecipeAPITests`**: Tests to ensure that unauthenticated requests are not allowed.
-PrivateRecipeApiTests: Tests for authenticated requests, including checking that only recipes for the authenticated
+- **`PrivateRecipeApiTests`**: Tests for authenticated requests, including checking that only recipes for the
-user are returned.
-This setup will help validate the core functionality of your recipe listing API, ensuring that it
+authenticated user are returned.

+- This setup will help validate the core functionality of your recipe listing API, ensuring that it
 behaves as expected under different scenarios.

 ## Step 5.
 Implement Recipe listing API

-In your recipe app, create a serializers.py file for the recipe model:
+In your recipe app, create a **`serializers.py`** file for the recipe model:

 ```python
 # serializers.py